-Indirect Hydration of Ethylene.
-This general method, known as the indirect hydration, esterification - hydrolysis, or sulfuric acid process, is based on the initial absorption of large volumes of ethylene (H2C=CH2) in concentrated sulfuric acid (H2SO4) (Logsdon, 2004; Kosaric, 2011).
-The absorption step is carried out by countercurrent passage of ethylene through 95-98% sulfuric acid in a column reactor.
-Once
+292 Indirect Hydration of Ethylene.
+This general method, known as the indirect hydration, esterification - carried out by countercurrent passage of ethylene through 95-98% sulfuric acid in a column reactor.
+Once absorbed, ethylene reacts with the sulfuric acid molecules to form monoethyl sulfate and diethyl sulfate

-- absorbed, ethylene reacts with the sulfuric acid molecules to form monoethyl sulfate and diethyl sulfate - 290 (equations 1 and 2).
-Cooling is required because the overall absorption/transformation process is - exothermic.
-The reaction mixture is then passed through hydrolyzers where the mixed ethyl sulfate - intermediates react with water molecules ( $H_2O$ ) to yield the desired product, ethanol, and dilute sulfuric - acid (equations 3 and 4).
-In addition, diethyl ether $[(CH_3CH_2)2O]$ is formed as a byproduct via the reaction - of diethyl sulfate and in situ generated ethanol.
-The resulting hydrolysis mixture is separated in a stripping - column to give a bottom layer of dilute sulfuric acid and a gaseous ethanol, water, and diethyl ether mixture in the overhead space.
-Following this separation, the overhead mixture is washed with water or - 297 dilute sodium hydroxide and purified by distillation to provide pure ethanol.
+293 hydrolysis, or sulfuric acid process, is based on the initial absorption of large volumes of ethylene exothermic.
+The reaction mixture is then passed through hydrolyzers where the mixed ethyl sulfate intermediates react with water molecules (H_2O) to yield the desired product, ethanol, and dilute sulfuric acid (equations 3 and 4).
+In addition, diethyl ether $[(CH_3CH_2)2O]$ is formed as a byproduct via the reaction

+$(H_2C=CH_2)$ in concentrated sulfuric acid (H_2SO_4) (Logsdon, 2004; Kosaric, 2011).
+The absorption step is column to give a bottom layer of dilute sulfuric acid and a gaseous ethanol, water, and diethyl ether